-We have incurred net loss of RMB714.3 million, RMB1,006.4 million and RMB1,111.2 million (US\$159.6 million) in 2017, 2018 and 2019, respectively.
+We have incurred net loss of RMB1,006.4 million, RMB1,111.2 million and RMB962.2 million (US\$147.5 million) in 2018, 2019 and 2020, respectively.
 We cannot assure you that we will be able to generate net profits in the future.
 Our net loss has resulted primarily from our cost of revenues and investments made to grow our business, such as, in research and development efforts.
-We expect our costs and expenses to increase in absolute amounts as we continue to grow our business.
-Moreover, we intend to continue to invest heavily in the foreseeable future in expanding our infrastructure, improving our technologies, hiring qualified research and development personnel and offering additional solutions and products, which is expected to cause our cost of revenues and research and development expenses to increase continuously and rapidly.
-We also plan to invest heavily in sales, marketing and branding efforts.
-Moreover, as we are now a public company, we may incur significantly more expenses for legal, accounting, and other administrative and compliance affairs.
+We expect our costs and expenses to increase in absolute amounts as we continue to grow our business, despite that we expect the costs and expenses as a percentage of revenues to decline.
+Moreover, we intend to continue to invest substantially and efficiently in the foreseeable future in expanding our infrastructure, improving our technologies, hiring qualified research and development personnel and offering additional solutions and products, which is expected to cause our cost of revenues and research and development expenses to increase continuously and rapidly.
+We also plan to invest substantially and efficiently in sales, marketing and branding efforts.
+If we fail to achieve economies of scale through our efforts or the economies of scale achieved fail to unfold the margin, our profitability may be adversely affected.
+Moreover, as a public company, we may incur significantly more expenses for legal, accounting, and other administrative and compliance affairs as compared to private companies.
 These efforts may be more costly than we expect and our revenues may not increase sufficiently to offset the expenses, which may result in significantly increased operating and net loss in the short term with no assurance that we will eventually achieve our intended long-term benefits or profitability.

-To support our business growth, we are continuously optimizing and expanding our infrastructure including data centers, and investing heavily in our research and development efforts, which may negatively impact our cash flow, and may not generate the results we expect to achieve.
+To support our business growth, we are continuously optimizing and expanding our infrastructure including data centers, and investing substantially and efficiently in our research and development efforts, which may negatively impact our cash flow, and may not generate the results we expect to achieve.